 Did You Know?

 We have about 3 miles of sidewalks imprinted with the names of our graduates.
-To add your name to Senior Walk, it only takes another two inches (and four years of hustling to class for your college degree).
+To add your name to Senior Walk, it only takes another two inches (and four years of dedication for your college degree).

 Bill and Hillary Clinton began their careers by teaching law at the University of Arkansas.
 Before she was a U.S. senator or the nation's secretary of state, Hillary founded our university's legal clinic.